sclorg/s2i-nodejs-container/README.md

 ---------------
 To build NodeJS image, choose between CentOS or RHEL based image:
 *  **RHEL based image**
+    This image is not available as automated build in [Docker Index](https://index.docker.io).

     To build a rhel-based nodejs-0.10 image, you need to run the build on properly subscribed RHEL machine.